 It’s important to secure these documents in advance because without them, you cannot legally work in Greece’s real estate sector.

-2. Clean Criminal Record: Criminal Background Checks
+2. Clean Criminal Record and Criminal Background Checks

 • Theft